 Not to take away from the kid’s achievement, he might be the next Ken Block, but this inconsistency reveals drifting takes a lot of practice, and there’s just not enough of that in any event that runs a half-day format.
 Especially in under-powered cars.

-At $599 this course is one of the more expensive beginner days.
-Although we cannot say whether it’s the best, it’s certainly run well with a good focus on learning.
+At $599 this course is one of the more expensive beginner days you could book through the internet, although as a 'course' it offers far superior seat time than half-baked experiences.
+It’s certainly run well with a good focus on learning.
 There’s even free coffee.

-And for something that focuses on one of the most enjoyable parts of performance driver days, with an expert drifter next to you, it’s comparatively good value.
+And for something that gives you access to one of the most enjoyable parts of performance driver days with manufacturers, and with an expert drifter next to you, it’s comparatively good value.
 They’ll even refund your money if you don’t agree.

 Perhaps the most important lesson of all is to manage expectations.
 Is the donut we achieved considered a drift?
 Try telling Keichii Tsuchiya that.